STYJ/simontan.dev/posts/favourite-quotes.md

 layout: layouts/post.njk
 ---

-Some motivational quotes? that I am fortunate enough to chance upon (and some mine!) as I figure out the meaning of life.
+Some motivational quotes that I am fortunate enough to chance upon (some of which are mine lol!) as I figure out the meaning of life.
 I believe these are worth sharing and maybe this might help someone out there.
 In no particular order:

 > Don't join a company simply to learn because learning can be done anywhere.
 You want to join a company to pick up skills that will help you to achieve your long term goal. - Aaron (IRL friend)